hypergonial/hikari-arc/docs/guides/plugins_extensions.md

 !!! note
     It is **not** required to use plugins in conjunction with extensions, the two features can be used seperately, however it is *recommended* for simplicity's sake to make one extension contain one plugin.

-Let's suppose we have the following folder structure:
+Let's suppose you have the following folder structure:

 ```
 bot.py